 Formal education and non-formal education benefits

-Following the growing demands for skilled and professional human capital, medium and larger domestic and foreign companies offer Programs for employees’ formal education continuation at Master and Doctoral Studies, nationally and abroad.
-Moreover, targeted and focused skilled and profiled employees’ demand is met by enrolling employees at the short to medium term non-formal specialist trainings and courses, sponsored by the employers and related to guaranteed working period for the company afterwards.
-Even though employees’ rights and benefits for continuous education and specialization are defined by the Law on labor relations, they are hardly practiced by the majority of the employers.
+Following the growing demands for skilled and professional human capital, medium and larger domestic and foreign companies offer Programs for employees’ formal education continuation at Master’s and Doctoral Studies, nationally and abroad.
+Moreover, targeted and focused skilled and profiled employees’ demand is met by enrolling employees in the short to medium term non-formal specialist training and courses, sponsored by the employers and related to the guaranteed working period for the company afterward.
+Even though employees’ rights and benefits for continuous education and specialization are defined by the Law on labor relations, they are hardly practiced by the majority of employers.

 Managerial Insurance and Private Health Insurance

-Medium and predominantly larger domestic and foreign corporations, within the ICT, financial and production industry, offers particular managerial insurance as well as health insurance, located at the non-life insurance industry or very few examples of individual or group life insurance benefits.
+Medium and predominantly larger domestic and foreign corporations, within the ICT, financial, and production industry, offer particular managerial insurance as well as health insurance, from the non-life insurance industry or very limited offerings from individual and group life insurers.

 Sport and Leisure Activities

-Very few large domestic and foreign companies are offering employees incentives or sponsored activities for sport and leisure activities within the concepts of organizational health.
-Existence of internal gymnasium is non present, as well as support for employees healthy behavior is extremely limited, mainly achieved by few examples of gym centers in the companies or partial involvement in the CSR and humanitarian orientated sport events such as skiing events, marathons etc.
+Very few large domestic and foreign companies are offering employees incentives or sponsored activities for sports and leisure activities within the concepts of organizational health.
+The existence of internal gymnasiums is nonexistent, and support for employees’ healthy behavior is extremely limited, mainly achieved by few examples of gym centers in the companies or partial involvement in the CSR and humanitarian orientated sports events such as skiing events, marathons, etc.

-Previously present employees’ financial benefit for food and travel expenses was abolished in 2008 and such a transfers were included in the employees’ gross salary.
-However, the foreign production companies located at the Technological Industrial Development Zones (TIDZ) and larger domestic and foreign financial and ICT companies offer employees either free catering or discounted prize canteens and food/beverages corners.
+Employees’ financial benefit for food and travel expenses was abolished in 2008 and such transfers were included in the employees’ gross salary.
+However, foreign production companies located in the Technological Industrial Development Zones (TIDZ) and larger domestic and foreign financial and ICT companies, offer employees either free catering or discounted price canteens and food/beverages corners.

-At particular companies which functioning determines distant travel, the employees are mandatory offered and organized a transport or additional wag benefit should be arranged, if transport is not arranged.
+For companies that require distant travel, the employees are mandatorily offered and organized a transport or additional wage benefit should be arranged, if the transport is not arranged.